ryooan/faq/docs/2-questions/1-creating/2-question-writing-guide.md

 6. **Consider fall-back criteria.** When you have a resolution that should be easy to check assuming all goes well, try to handle also the case where all doesn't go well.
 What if the data source you specified stops being published?
 Is there anything else odd that might happen to make the outcome unclear?
 7. **Try to account for unknown unknowns.** Think about how the resolution criteria behave when something you don’t expect happens anyway.
 8. **Avoid requiring significant Admin effort to resolve.** Questions should not burden Admins with having to do a lot of work to resolve them in the future.
 Our current policy is to reject any question that would require more than approximately 15 minutes of Admin effort to resolve, unless we judge the question to be important enough to warrant the amount of effort required.
+9. **Leave resolution authority to Metaculus.** Only Metaculus [Admins](/faq/etiquette/admins) can resolve questions and responsibility for determining appropriate resolution should rest solely with them.
+Questions should not give resolution authority to question authors or any other members of the community.

 [See here](/question-resolution) more details about how questions resolve.